DeadPool-38/DeadPool-38/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Data Science BootCam Triple Ten
 - 🌱 I’m currently learning ...
-ML & Deep Learning
+ML & Deep Learning 🤖✨
 - 💬 Ask me about ...
 What you want.
+- 🐍 Python my favorite language
 - 📫 How to reach me: ... www.linkedin.com/in/ds-alan-pro
 - 😄 Pronouns: ...
 TOTAL FOCUS
 - ⚡ Fun fact: ...
-I am a musician too
+I am a musician too 🥁
 -->